gramineproject/contrib/GSC-Image-Curation/README.md

 # Curate your own Gramine Shielded Container image

-This guide demonstrates how one can use a curation application transform any container image to a graminized one, packing features such as attestation and beyond, necessary for enabling end to end usescases securely.
+This guide demonstrates how one can use a curation application to transform any container image to a graminized one, packing features such as attestation and beyond, necessary for enabling end to end usescases securely.
 The curation application asks users for specific requirements, and submits the user inputs to the GSC tool.
 A list of workload examples are provided below for reference.
 One can easily extend these reference examples to supporting more workloads by inspecting the contents of any of the reference workloads (for e.g. /redis/), understand how they work, and then use them as the basis for their own workloads.

 ## Prerequisites